Het-node2vec: second order random walk sampling for heterogeneous multigraphs embedding: Introduction

-The methods of the first research line share the assumption that nodes having the same structural context or being topologically close in the network (homophily) are also close in the embedding space.
-Some of those methods separately process each homogeneous networks included in the original heterogeneous graph.
-As an example, in~\citep{Tang15} the heterogeneous network is firstly projected into several homogeneous bipartite networks; then, an embedding representing the integrated multi-source information is computed by a joint optimization technique combining the skip-gram models individually defined on each homogeneous graph.
+As an example, in~\citep{Tang15} the heterogeneous network is first projected into several homogeneous bipartite networks; then, an embedding representing the integrated multi-source information is computed by a joint optimization technique combining the skip-gram models individually defined on each homogeneous graph.
 A similar decomposition is initially applied in \citep{Zitnik17}, where the original heterogeneous graph is split into a set of hierarchically structured homogeneous graphs.
 Each homogeneous graph is then processed through node2vec~\citep{Grover16}, and the embedding of the heterogeneous network is finally obtained by using recursive regularization, which encourages the different embeddings to be similar to their parent embedding.
-Another approach in this context constraints the random walks used to collect node contexts for the embeddings into specific {\em meta-paths}: the walker can step only between pre-specified pairs of vertices, thus better capturing the structural and semantic charateristics of the nodes~\citep{Dong17}.
-Other related approaches combine vertex pair embedding with meta-path embeddings~\citep{Park19}, or improves the heterogeneous Spacey random walk algorithm by imposing meta-paths, graphs and schema constraints~\citep{He19}.
+Another approach in this context constraints the RWs used to collect node contexts for the embeddings into specific {\em meta-paths}: the walker can step only between pre-specified pairs of vertices, thus better capturing the structural and semantic characteristics of the nodes~\citep{Dong17}.
+Other related approaches combine vertex pair embedding with meta-path embeddings~\citep{Park19}, or improves the heterogeneous Spacey RW algorithm by imposing meta-paths, graphs and schema constraints~\citep{He19}.